-MD program, all years: \$3,451.00/term
+MD program, all years: \$3,712.16/term

-DDS program, Years 1, 2 and 3: \$9,289.28/term
+DDS program, Years 1, 2 and 3: \$9,992.30/term

-DDS, Year 4: \$8,004.58/term
+DDS, Year 4: \$8,610.38/term

-Advanced Placement students in Dentistry are required to pay a Clinical Operations Fee of \$36,428.72 per annum.
+Advanced Placement students in Dentistry are required to pay a Clinical Operations Fee of \$39,185.76 per annum.

-International Student Differential Fee: Undergraduate students who are not Canadian Citizens or Permanent Residents (i.e. International students) are assessed tuition fees at a rate of \$283.90 per unit of fee index.
-If you become a Permanent Resident before the end of term, the Differential Fee will not be assessed in that and subsequent terms.
-Please submit proof of your change of immigration status to the Registrar's Office (main floor, Administration Building).
-Sample fee assessments for International Students are available at www.registrar.ualberta.ca/fees.
+International Student Differential Fee: Undergraduate students who are not Canadian Citizens, Permanent Residents, Convention Refugees or Protected Persons as defined by Citizenship and Immigration Canada (i.e., International students) are assessed tuition fees at a rate of \$311.84 per unit of fee index.
+If you become a Permanent Resident, Convention Refugee or Protected Person as defined by Citizenship and Immigration Canada and present proof before the end of the term, the Differential Fee will not be assessed in that and subsequent terms.
+Proof of your change of immigration status can be submitted to the Registrar's Office (main floor, Administration Building).
+Sample fee assessments for International Students are available at www.registrarsoffice.ualberta.ca/Costs-Tuition-Fees.aspx.